anushkayadav/Denoising_cifar10/README.md

 # Implementation of Denoising Algorithms on CIFAR-10 Dataset

 - Applied Various Unsupervised Machine Learning algorithms on ciar-10 data to denoise the images.
-- Focused on Denoising auto-encoders which does unsupervised pre-training and can learn good representations via reconstruction
+- Focused on CNN based approaches which do unsupervised pre-training and can learn good representations via reconstruction
+-
 -  To prevent the auto-encoders from merely copying inputs during training, denoising auto-encoders were proposed to learn representations from corrupted data

 <p align="center">